ttutisani/CouchDBClient/README.md

 # CouchDBClient
 Couch DB .NET Client - easy to use, intuitive, self-describing library.
+So far, only few functions available - work in progress!

 # Examples